 Posts that get better reach on Instagram have more engagement within the first hour of being published.

-The goal is to publish posts that inspire people to like and comment on your posts.
-The more likes and comments you get, the more exposure your posts will receive.
+The goal is to create content that inspires people to like and comment on your posts.
+The more likes and comments you get, your posts will receive more exposure.

 Make sure to use the most relevant hashtags for your business.
 For example, if you sell flower arrangements, you should use hashtags like #flower or #flowerarrangements.
 If you sell guitars, you should use hashtags like #guitar or #guitars.